AIxCyberChallenge/example-crs-architecture/docs/api/README.md

-    processing --> waiting: CRS sends a submission in for the task waiting --> processing: CRS receives a result from the Competition API for its submission, and intends to submit again for the task waiting --> succeeded: CRS receives a positive result from the Competition API for its submission, and does not intend to submit again for the task waiting --> succeeded: CRS receives a negative result from the Competition API for its submission, and does not intend to submit again for the task waiting --> canceled: Competition infrastructure cancels the task
+    processing --> waiting: CRS sends a submission in for the task waiting --> processing: CRS receives a result from the Competition API for its submission, and intends to submit again for the task waiting --> succeeded: CRS receives a positive result from the Competition API for its submission, and does not intend to submit again for the task waiting --> failed: CRS receives a negative result from the Competition API for its submission, and does not intend to submit again for the task waiting --> canceled: Competition infrastructure cancels the task
 ```